PiggyAwesome/useless/README.md

-Yo mamma is so fat she has to write an apology letter to Japan
+Yo mamma is so fat you feed on her junk